info443-wi22/project-2-kvpoch/README.md

 Who created the software, and who currently "maintains" it?
 (Was it developed by a large company or an independent developer?
  Who seems to be in charge of approving changes to its code/architecture?)

+Chart.js was originally created by developer Nick Downie in 2013.
+It is now open for contribution by the entire developer community, but a dedicated Chart.js team of seven people is in charge of approving changes.